BlinkID/blinkid-android/README.md

 5. Copy the contents of `jni` folder to `libs` folder of your Eclipse library project.
 6. Replace the `res` folder on library project with the `res` folder of the `LibBlinkID.aar` file.

-You?ve already created the project that contains almost everything you need.
-Now let?s see how to configure your project to reference this library project.
+You’ve already created the project that contains almost everything you need.
+Now let’s see how to configure your project to reference this library project.

 1. In the project you want to use the library (henceforth, "target project") add the library project as a dependency
 2. Open the `AndroidManifest.xml` file inside `LibBlinkID.aar` file and make sure to copy all permissions, features and activities to the `AndroidManifest.xml` file of the target project.